The introductory computer exercise using Python and the SUND toolbox¶

 (spoilers) Self-check: Have you plotted the data correctly?

-If you have implemented everything correctly, your plot should look something like the figures below.
+If you have implemented everything correctly, your plots should look something like the figures below.

 Furthermore, your code should look something like this.